umr-amap/iamap/docs/source/tools.md

 :align: center
 ```

-This tools enables the encoding of an image with a deep learning backbone.
+This tool enables the encoding of an image with a deep learning backbone.
 Projecting an image through a deep learning backbone can indeed help bypass color, shadows or texture artefacts that make an object hard to detect otherwise.
 We have coded this plugin with Vision Transformers (ViTs) in mind as backbones because they have become the state of the art in computer vision since 2021.
 Modern deep learning backbones are pretrained in a Self-Supervised maner and can provide meaningfull descriptors of an image without further training.